Home » Travel » Hahn Family Wines: Discovering the Secrets of the Santa Lucia Highlands

 A falcon used for pest control in the Hahn vineyards.
 Santa Lucia Highlands (c) Cori Solomon.
 FWT Magazine.

-Hahn Family Wines is a sustainable winery that is SIP-certified.
-The green practices were initiated by Andy Mitchell, Director of Viticulture, and include the use of falconry to rid the vineyard of pests.
+Hahn Family Wines is a sustainable, SIP-certified winery.
+The green practices were initiated by Andy Mitchell, Director of Viticulture, and include the use of falconry to control pests in the vineyard.

 Falconry is becoming a popular practice as more wineries embrace sustainability.
 This method of predator abatement is certified green.
-The falcon works off a lure and is enticed and rewarded with bait to watch over various sections of the vineyard, protecting the vines from rodents and birds such as the pesky starlings.
-Owls also play an important part in the falconry program to protect the vines against mice and rats.
+The falconer uses a lure to guide the falcon, entices it with bait, and rewards it for patrolling the vineyard and protecting the vines from rodents and birds such as pesky starlings.
+Owls also play an important role in the falconry program, helping protect the vines from mice and rats.

 Greg Freeman, Winemaker Hahn Family Wines.
 Santa Lucia Highlands

-Hahn Family Wines is made up of three labels.
-The Hahn label represents wines from across the Hahn vineyards, both in Santa Lucia Highlands and the Arroyo Seco.
+Hahn Family Wines comprises three labels.
+The Hahn label represents wines from across the Hahn vineyards, both in the Santa Lucia Highlands and the Arroyo Seco.
 The label is adorned with a rooster, which is what “Hahn” means in German.
 You might consider this the family crest.
-The varietals under the Hahn label are pinot noir, chardonnay, pinot gris, cabernet sauvignon and merlot, and there is a GSM blend.
+The varietals under the Hahn label are pinot noir, chardonnay, pinot gris, cabernet sauvignon, and merlot, plus a GSM blend.

 Wines under the second label, Hahn S.L.H., are deemed worthy of paying tribute to the Santa Lucia Highlands AVA.
-The Lucienne label represents the highest quality, vineyard designated pinot noir from the Santa Lucia Highlands.
-This label got its name from Nicky Hahn’s middle name, Lucien, and is decorated with a crown with lit candles, representing the crown worn by Santa Lucia, patron saint of light.
+The Lucienne label represents the highest quality, vineyard-designated pinot noir from the Santa Lucia Highlands.
+This label takes its name from Nicky Hahn’s middle name, Lucien, and is decorated with a crown of lit candles, representing the crown worn by Santa Lucia, the patron saint of light.

 Lucienne Pinot Noir.
 Santa Lucia Highlands